PickleOgre/dakhoma-setting-docs/publish/Woodkenners.md

 The woodkenners, a decentralized federation of druids, bards, and priests, are revered as spellcasters and spiritual experts among the indigenous tribes of the Skyreach mountains.
 These enigmatic figures work closely with the local hunter-gatherers and horticulturalists, sharing and preserving eons of knowledge which they maintain through a rigorous oral tradition.
 The woodkenners maintain a sacred connection to nature, using their magic to ensure balance and harmony in the region's diverse ecosystems.
 They are also deeply attuned to the cultural and spiritual needs of Skyreachers, serving as mentors and guides in matters of tradition and wisdom.
 Despite their influence, the woodkenners remain autonomous, operating through decentralized networks that reflect the tribes' commitment to self-sufficiency and resistance to outside cultural encroachment.
 Their presence ensures that the Skyreachers' ancient ways endure, blending the power of nature with the wisdom of their ancestors to protect their land and way of life.

 ## Education
-- Apprentices study under an master woodkenner for two years before they are sent to a High Grove, where they are taught the arts of history, poetry, ecology, and more, memorizing tens of thousands of "kennings" or discrete pieces of knowledge.
+- Children often study under a woodkenner for up to three years, and if they show great promise, they are sent to a Hall of Wisdom, where they are taught the arts of history, poetry, ecology, and more, memorizing tens of thousands of "kennings" or discrete pieces of knowledge.
-- Kennings are memorized using a complex system of indexes and symbols.
+- Kennings are memorized using a complex system of symbols and mnemonic devices.
 These symbols are believed to "contain" the knowledge of the kennings and form the basis of Woodkenner spirituality.
 - Three grades: Bardic training takes three years, Ovate training takes three years, Druid training takes three years.

 ## Organization
-Woodkenners Lunar Groves, which hold Sabbats, or meetings, on full moons, and Solar Groves, which hold Sabbats on the Solstices.
+Woodkenners are organized into Lunar Groves, which hold Sabbats, or meetings, on full moons, and Solar Groves, which hold Sabbats on the Solstices.
 Lunar Groves are local, consisting of a few towns, and Solar Groves are regional, with representatives of many Lunar Groves in attendance.
 Finally, the High Grove meets each year on the equinoxes.

 Each grade holds different kinds of office.
 Initiated Bards are authorized to educate people and to act as advisors to leaders.
 Ovates are trained to coordinate group rituals, to facilitate sacrifices, and to cast high-powered spells.
 Druids hold authority within the order, and their activities and goals are far-seeing and mysterious.